Doctors and lawyers have practices. So do artists.

 And what if it happened in a deep, nourishing way in a pleasing space around a big rustic table with a community of other folks who get it?
 What if it even felt like an incredibly useful, soul-satisfying treat too?

-CREATIVE WORK is an intensely practical and highly-actionable 12-week program that happens over the course of a season (September 21st to December 16th).
+CREATIVE WORK is an intensely practical and highly-actionable 12-week program that more-or-less happens over the course of a season (March 8th to June 9th).
 It's designed for emerging and established writers and artists of all kinds to help reduce the barriers that get in the way of your success so that you can have a fruitful creative practice over the long term—and be seen.

 Open to eight participants at a time (by application), and intended to be offered twice a year, this new, signature program consists of an opening reception (with drinks + appies), three beautifully-catered weekend retreats, nine evening follow-through sessions (with the option for out-of-towners to do them online), a one-on-one consult, and graduation (with bubbly + cake).